-- Written, verbal and non-verbal communications in English.
+- Excellent written, verbal and non-verbal communications in English

-- Displays in-depth knowledge and understanding of social media platforms, their respective participants (Facebook, Twitter, Instagram, YouTube) and how each platform can be deployed in different scenarios.
+- Display in-depth knowledge and understanding of social media platforms, their respective participants (Facebook, Twitter, Instagram, YouTube) and how each platform can be deployed in different scenarios.

-- Demonstrates creativity and documented immersion in social media.
+- Demonstrate creativity and documented immersion in social media

 - Experience with print and/or electronic and broadcast media and developing strategic communications initiatives.

-- The pleasant, flexible, and efficient communicator must have credibility, good judgment, honesty and integrity.
+- Pleasant, flexible, and efficient communicator with credibility, good judgement, honesty and integrity

 How to apply?

-Please fill in this application form by 21 September 2020.
+Please fill in APPLICATION by 5th January 2024.
 Only applications submitted through the form will be accepted.
 Please note that, due to the large volume of applications, we will only be able to respond to short-listed applicants.
-Please email [email protected] if you have any questions.

 TaRL Africa is an equal opportunity employer and committed to having a diverse workforce.